 Take advantage of the photo albums on your business page.
 Snap pictures of your staff or office.
 Get a great shot of you and your staff doing something memorable.
-If you have a patient coming into the office for their last appointment after a successful surgery, take a picture.
-Take photos of you shaking hands or touching the shoulder of one of your patients...you get the idea.
-Photos show the human side of your office and they communicate the relationships you have with your patients.
+If you have a client coming into the office to collect a check, take a picture.
+Take photos of you shaking hands or touching the shoulder of one of your clients...you get the idea.
+Photos show the human side of your office and they communicate the relationships you have with your clients.

 If your office is involved in charity work or some other worthy cause, share that information on your business page.
-You don't want to be viewed as only a doctor.
+You don't want to be viewed as only a lawyer.
 You want people to know that you give back.